Robert F. Kennedy Human Rights

-Robert F. Kennedy Human Rights (formerly the Robert F. Kennedy Center for Justice and Human Rights, or RFK Center) is an American 501(c)(3) nonprofit human rights advocacy organization.
+Robert & Ethel Kennedy Human Rights Center (formerly the "Robert F. Kennedy Human Rights" and Robert F. Kennedy Center for Justice and Human Rights, or RFK Center) is an American 501(c)(3) nonprofit human rights advocacy organization.
 It was named after United States Senator Robert F. Kennedy in 1968, a few months after his assassination.
 The organization of leading attorneys, advocates, entrepreneurs and writers is dedicated to a more just and peaceful world, working alongside local activists to ensure lasting positive change in governments and corporations.
 It also promotes human rights advocacy through its RFK Human Rights Award, and supports investigative journalists and authors through the RFK Book and Journalism Awards.
 It is based in New York and Washington, D.C.
 Robert F. Kennedy's daughter, Kerry Kennedy, serves as the organization's President.

 History

 The Robert F. Kennedy Memorial was originally established as a non-profit organization in Washington, D.C., in October, 1968.
 The Kennedy family and friends looked to memorialize Robert Kennedy's public service following his assassination on June 5, 1968, in Los Angeles, California.
 Fred Dutton, a long-time friend and Kennedy ally, was named executive director, and Peter B. Edelman, a member of Kennedy's senatorial staff, became associate director.
 The chairman of the executive committee was former U.S. Secretary of Defense Robert S. McNamara.

 The Memorial was announced during a press conference at Hickory Hill in McLean, Virginia, on Tuesday, October 29, 1968.
 Kennedy's brother Ted led the press conference, stating that the organization would be a "living memorial" that would work in areas of poverty, crime, and education in America.
 He went on to say the Memorial would be "an action-oriented program that we think will carry on his concerns, his actions, his efforts to work on so many of the problems in this country that have no solutions".
 He was joined at the press conference by his sisters, Patricia Kennedy Lawford and Jean Kennedy Smith, as well as dozens of Kennedy family friends and aides.

 Kennedy's widow Ethel Kennedy did not attend the press conference, but was nearby, in a second-floor bedroom of Hickory Hill on doctor's orders, awaiting the birth of her eleventh child.
 She issued a statement saying it was the hope of her husband's family and friends that the Robert F. Kennedy Memorial would carry forward the ideals he worked for during his lifetime: "He wanted to encourage the young people and to help the disadvantaged and discriminated against both here and abroad, and he wanted to promote peace in the world.
 These will be the goals of the memorial."

 The memorial and other projects started in Kennedy's memory were later collectively renamed Robert F. Kennedy Human Rights.